-This requirement needs to have been completed as an online course in Summer 2020 or later.
-If completed prior to Summer 2020, or if completed via waiver or examination (ECE), NUR 750 Foundational Nursing Skills Competency is an additional requirement for the degree.
+4 This requirement needs to have been completed as an online course in Summer 2020 or later.

 3 This requirement needs to have been completed as an online course in Spring 2020 or later.
 If completed prior to Spring 2020, or if completed via waiver or examination (ECE), the requirement must be repeated via online course.